Joseph Pyke

-Joseph Pyke (1831-1910) was a shoemaker who settled in York, Western Australia in 1857 with his wife, Elizabeth, and became a prominent store keeper and land owner in the town, developing the first street-front shops, and taking a significant role in town affairs.
+Joseph Pyke (1831–1910) was a shoemaker who settled in York, Western Australia in 1857 with his wife, Elizabeth, and became a prominent store keeper and land owner in the town, developing the first street-front shops, and playing a significant role in town affairs.

 Arrival of the Pykes

 Joseph Henry Pyke was from Brunswick Place, Reading, Berkshire, England.
 He and his wife, Elizabeth, arrived in Western Australia in 1855 as free settlers.
-Joseph Pyke was a cordwainer (shoemaker) and his wife Elizabeth was a boot binder, and almost immediately came to York.
+Joseph Pyke was a cordwainer (shoemaker) and his wife Elizabeth was a boot binder, who settled in York almost immediately.

 Argument with Samuel Craig

 In February 1867, Pyke had an argument with Samuel Craig, owner of the Castle Hotel.
 Craig had objected to Pyke "entering his parlor, alleging that he was too filthy, and that his customers objected to him.
 Pyke disputing the truth of this filthy accusation, an altercation ensued, when Craig, finding that Pyke was more than a match for him with his tongue, had recourse to the argumentum baculinium" (i.e. physical force).
 Craig was fined 20 shillings and ordered to pay costs.